FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers.md

 Difference between being added to a channel that's already running and being part of the founding of a channel.
 If peer is part of the creation of a channel, it's ORG MSP will be part of the initial config block of the channel.
 If peer is being added to a channel that doesn't recognize its ORG MSP, the MSP of that ORG must be added by the admins of the channel.

-Specify that even if ORG1 and ORG2 use the same RCA -- Verisign, for example -- the specific ORG MSP must be added to the channel first (peers must be tied to an organization). *I think that's right anyway*.
+Specify that even if ORG1 and ORG2 use the same RCA -- Verisign, for example -- the specific ORG MSP must be added to the channel first (since peers must be tied to an organization). *I think that's right, anyway*.

 ## Changing a Peer

+All of the components in a Fabric network have a version.

+What are the configurations of a peer that are optional (ie **can** be updated)?
+Admin policy.